 - Be supportive and express your concern about the student’s health.
 Provide specific examples of behaviors or symptoms that are of concern.

-- Consult with a professional Counseling Services (906) 487-2538 if you want advice on how or when to intervene with a student.
+- Consult with a professional in Counseling Services if you want advice on how or when to intervene with a student.

-- Reassure a student that his/her obsessions are normal and therefore nothing to worry about.
+- Reassure a student that his or her obsessions are normal and therefore nothing to worry about.

 - Scare the student into changing or getting help.
 With eating disorders, fear seldom motivates change.